-As of November 6, 2012, there are five emerging family lines and seven matchless participants.
+As of October 8, 2013, there are six emerging family lines and seven matchless participants.
 At this point in time, there is inadequate documentation to prove that any of the Crockett DNA project members descend from Antoine de Crocketagne.
 Many, if not all, Crockett's would like to claim him as an ancestor but for anyone to do so with inadequate documentation is pure and imaginative speculation.
 Our DNA project has proven that many of the Crockett lines French and Armstrong connected in their book "Notable Southern Families - The Crockett Family" are unrelated by blood.
 Any one of the Crockett DNA participants has as much claim to Antoine as any other because adequate documentation has not been found on this particular Crockett family.
 Perhaps one day we will know more on this subject.

-These are the participants within each of the five distinct Crockett family lines identified by the Y-DNA project as of this update:
+These are the participants within each of the six distinct Crockett family lines identified by the Y-DNA project as of this update:

 1. Ray Kenneth (31955), Stanley Theodore (30942), David Dawson (32026)